Five All-Time Historic food Junctions of Modern India: Delhi

 The founder, Haji Karimudin, established this restaurant by saying that he would serve the royal food to the ordinary people and walk in his footsteps; today, his fourteenth generation is serving the common people.

 It is one of the favorite places for foreigners to visit.
-The restaurant’s specialty is seekh kabab and Shahi Dastar Khwan.
+The restaurant’s specialty is Seekh Kabab and Shahi Dastar Khwan.
 It is also within walking distance from Jama Masjid.

 05. Old Famous Jalebi Wala

-It is located in Chandni Chowk, and many celebrities, and ministers, are fans of their Jalebis.
+It is located in Chandni Chowk, and many celebrities and ministers are fans of their Jalebis.
 One should visit there, and you will be surprised to see the maintained cleanliness in such a crowded area.

 The Jalebi is a flour-based, deep-fried sweet dish soaked in sugar syrup.
-The Jalebi is prepared using desi ghee or the Indian clarified butter.
+The Jalebi is prepared using desi ghee or Indian clarified butter.

 The shops’ specialty uses traditional raw unprocessed sugar, known as Khandasari, for making the syrup.